Wolfsbane (character)

 Wolfsbane (Rahne Sinclair) is a character appearing in American comic books published by Marvel Comics.
 The character is commonly associated with the X-Men.
-A Scottish mutant, Wolfsbane can transform into a wolf or a transitional state somewhere between human and wolf, similar to a werewolf.
+A Scottish mutant, Wolfsbane can transform into a wolf or a transitional state that is similar to a werewolf.
 She honed her powers to shift between human and wolf characteristics but must keep her feral instincts at bay when she does.

 She was initially a member of the X-Men's original junior team, the New Mutants.
 Later on, she joined the Pentagon-sponsored X-Factor and was also associated with the British superhero team Excalibur.
 She appeared for a time as a teacher at Xavier's Academy in New X-Men, then served as a member of the X-Factor Investigations detective agency, until she joined the newest incarnation of X-Force.
 The character later returned to X-Factor and made several appearances as a member of the X-Men before rejoining the New Mutants.

 Wolfsbane has made minor appearances in animated television, and made her live-action debut in the 2020 film The New Mutants, portrayed by Maisie Williams.